kubernetes-sigs/cluster-api/.github/ISSUE_TEMPLATE/kubernetes_bump.md

     a new Kubernetes minor version.
 Please add these issues here when they are identified.

 ### Bump quickstart and kind image references in CAPD

+Prerequisites:

+* The target Kubernetes version is GA
+* There is a new [kind version with/or a new set of kind images](https://github.com/kubernetes-sigs/kind/releases) for the target Kubernetes version

 * [ ] Bump quickstart and kind image references in CAPD:
   * Bump the Kubernetes version in: